-GUNSMITHING SERVICES: Muzzle Threading
+GUNSMITHING SERVICES: Muzzle Threading AND Crowning service

 The incredible surge in the popularity of suppressors makes a threaded muzzle virtually standard equipment on today's precision rifle.
 LRI is well equipped for this extremely popular upgrade.
-With our resources and experience, your device will attach trouble free every time.
+With our resources and experience, your device will attach trouble-free every time.

 Muzzle threads for devices like suppressors and brakes are qualified using traceable, certified hard chromed ring gauges or a precision thread pitch micrometer to ensure your accessories adapt without issue.
-As standard equipment, we fit these types of muzzles with an 11* target style crown because if machined for the recessed type, carbon deposits faster on the face.
+As standard equipment, we fit these types of muzzles with an 11* target-style crown because if machined for the recessed type, carbon deposits faster on the face.

-LRI is vetted and endorsed by ThunderBeast, SRT, and Mac Bros. for suppressor related barrel work.
+LRI is vetted and endorsed by ThunderBeast, SRT, and Mac Bros. for suppressor-related barrel work.
 Since the day we've opened, not one of our clients has ever suffered a baffle strike on any muzzle device.

 First, LRI is not a suppressor manufacturer or retailer.
-For specific product information you will have to consult with a dealer/manufacturer.
+For specific product information, you will have to consult with a dealer/manufacturer.
 You need to know exactly what thread diameter and pitch your suppressor is.
-LRI does not profess to know the intimate details of ever single suppressor made.
+LRI does not profess to know the intimate details of every single suppressor made.
 When it comes to suppressors it is literally "the wild west" as it pertains to design and configuration.
 There is no "standard".

 It is your responsibility to know exactly what the thread specifications are for the device you are wanting to use.
-This is very detail oriented because it has to be.
+This is very detail-oriented because it has to be.
 Ensure that you KNOW what the dimensions are.

 Diameter, Pitch, and Class of Thread are what we need to know.